jharwell/libra/docs/src/design/philosophy.rst

    If you reference some functionality which doesn't get compiled in because you didn't re-run cmake, you get a linking error anyway, or a run-time error on dynamic library load.
-I have never personally seen bad functionality make it into a build as a result of globbing.
+In practice, bad functionality making it into a build as a result of globbing is essentially unheard of — the linker or dynamic loader will surface the problem first.

 #. **Performance overhead: Globbing can introduce performance overhead,
    especially in large projects.
 CMake has to perform the globbing operation every time it generates the build files, which can slow down the build process.**

-   100% true.
-BUT, it only matters at truly large scales (> 100,000 files); at less than that, I have never really noticed a difference.
-Plus, if you have a giant project with tens of thousands of source files, you probably need to break it up anyway.
+   True, but it only matters at truly large scales (> 100,000 files); in practice the overhead is negligible for the vast majority of projects.
+And if a project has tens of thousands of source files, it likely needs to be broken up regardless.

 #. **Readability and maintainability: Globbing can make CMake projects less
    readable and maintainable.
 Explicitly listing source files makes it clear